 Hoka One One Bondi

 This shoe provides an extremely plush cushion to run on.
 This allows you to land with your knee in a straighter position to minimise pressure on the front of the knee.

 You’ll struggle to find these shoes on special or discounted anywhere – Hoka doesn’t need to discount to sell.

 But they are one of the most popular and best running shoes for bad knees for good reason!!!

-In the US, you’ll get the best service and color range in the Bondi (including free returns) here:
+You’ll get the best color range in the latest Bondi (including free returns) here:

 Hoka One One Arahi

 Much like the Bondi, this shoe provides a plush cushion along with additional stability.
 This means you can land with a straighter knee as well as getting support from twisting pressures on the knee.

 It offers a unique combination of max cushioning and some support which isn’t found in any other shoe at the moment.